stpica/Personal-Website/content/authors/admin/_index.md

   url: http://www.bu.edu/econ/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include monetary policy, the housing market, and text analysis.
+bio: My research interests include monetary policy, the housing market, and central banks' communications.

 # Interests to show in About widget
 interests: